ThibautGery/ThibautGery.github.io/_drafts/2017-02-13-elm-first-impressions.md

 It's the first time I like a compiler, I usually don't compliment compiler, yet:

- * it is strictly typed and the compiler does some type inference (nothing new in functional programing but yet)
+ * it is strictly typed and the compiler does some type inference (nothing new in functional programing)
- * so far the compiler has been able to warn me everyone of my error.
-For example when using pattern matching, the compiler assure that you don't have forgot one the type.
+ * so far the compiler has been able to warn me for my multiple errors.
+For example when using pattern matching, the compiler makes sure that you haven't forgot one the type.
 The following code will produce an error since I have forgotten the `GeneratePlayer` in the pattern matching.

 ```haskell
 type Msg